UWrc/UWrc.github.io/docs/storage/gui.md

 *Note: the Endpoints Menu Tool appears to be deprecated and now "Endpoint" and "Collection" are synonymous.
 Your personal endpoint can be found by searching Collections.*
 :::
 * While configuring your Globus Connect Personal endpoint, be sure to select a unique name for your device (e.g., User-MacBook-Pro or Lab-Desktop), you will use this name again when you start transferring data.
 * Once you have Globus Connect Personal installed and configured, you can start transferring data between your personal device and Kopah S3.
 There are many ways to use Globus.
-Below, we provide some exmaples:
+Below, we provide some examples:

 Globus has a two-pane view option which can allow you to see two collections in the same window and perform transfers between them.
 With UW Hyak Kopah in one pane, click search in the other to select a different collection.